-This tutorial will focus on giving you the knowledge that you will need to create your own in-game cutscenes (called "events").
-Events can do a multitude of things, such as animating character sprites, giving the player items, changing a character's sprite/palette, and more!
-Any time a dialogue box displays or an NPC moves along a fixed path, there are events at work.
+This tutorial will focus on giving you the knowledge that you will need in order to create your own ingame cutscenes (called "events").
+Events can do a multitude of things, including animating characters on screen, giving the player items, changing a character's sprite/palette, and more!
+Any time a dialogue box displays, or an NPC moves along a fixed path, there are events at work.
 This tutorial will focus only on events that occur outside of battle.